-’s duties are both operational and regulatory.
-On the operational side, the agency exercises general direction and supervision over the conduct of federal elections maintains a voter called the National Register of Electors instructs and oversees election officers ensur their compliance with the Act implements voter education and information programs conducts voter and election-related research and provides support to the independent commissions responsible for the periodic readjustment of federal electoral boundaries (according to the Electoral Boundaries Readjustment Act). also regulates political entities and administers an extensive set of political financing rules.
-This includes regist political parties and their district associations, leadership contestants, nomination contestants third parties engaged in election advertising and administ the candidate nomination process.
-The agency examines the financial returns of all political entities for compliance with the Act, ensuring th election expense and contribution limits. publicly discloses the details of these financial filings on its website.
-It is also responsible for reimburs eligible election expenses to candidates and political parties and administering quarterly payments to political parties.
+Elections Canada’s duties are both operational and regulatory.
+On the operational side, the agency exercises general direction and supervision over the conduct of federal elections, maintains a voters list called the National Register of Electors, instructs and oversees election officers to ensure their compliance with the Act, implements voter education and information programs, conducts voter and election-related research and provides support to the independent commissions responsible for the periodic readjustment of federal electoral boundaries (according to the Electoral Boundaries Readjustment Act).

+Elections Canada also regulates political entities and administers an extensive set of political financing rules.
+This includes registering political parties and their district associations, leadership contestants, nomination contestants and third parties engaged in election advertising and administering the candidate nomination process.
+The agency examines the financial returns of all political entities for compliance with the Canada Elections Act, ensuring that these entities do not exceed their election expenses and contribution limits.
+Elections Canada publicly discloses the details of these financial filings on its website.
+It is also responsible for reimbursing eligible election expenses to candidates and political parties and administering quarterly payments to political parties.

-has responsibility for both gaining and enforcing compliance with the Act.
-In this regard, there is a clear separation of duties between role in advising, educating and assisting political parties and candidates in their efforts to comply with the regulatory burden of the political financing provisions of the Act and enforcement.
-A Commissioner of Canada Elections, who is appointed by the CEO, handles enforcement of Canada’s elect laws but acts independently.
+Elections Canada has responsibility for both gaining and enforcing compliance with the Act.
+In this regard, there is a clear separation of duties between its role in advising, educating and assisting political parties and candidates in their efforts to comply with the regulatory burden of the political financing provisions of the Act and its role in enforcement.
+A Commissioner of Canada Elections, who is appointed by the Chief Electoral Officer, handles enforcement of Canada’s electoral laws but acts independently.
 The position was created in 1974.
-The Commissioner has a range of options at his disposal in order to bring anyone who has broken the law, or may break the law, into compliance with the Act.
+The Commissioner has a range of options at his or her disposal in order to bring anyone who has broken the law, or may break the law, into compliance with the Act.
 Caution letters and voluntary compliance agreements can be used for less serious or technical infractions.
-The Commissioner used to have prosecution powers but this authority was removed in 2006ow he must refer prosecutions to the Director of Public Prosecutions.
-The has recommended to Parliament alternatives to traditional enforcement tools that make greater use of adapted civil and administrative sanctions.
+The Commissioner used to have prosecution powers, but this authority was removed in 2006; now he or she must refer prosecutions to the Director of Public Prosecutions.
+The Chief Electoral Officer has recommended to Parliament alternatives to traditional enforcement tools that make greater use of adapted civil and administrative sanctions.

-The CEO also appoints a Broadcasting Arbitrator to allocate paid and free broadcasting time to the political parties.
+The Chief Electoral Officer also appoints a Broadcasting Arbitrator to allocate paid and free broadcasting time to the political parties.
 The Broadcasting Arbitrator prepares guidelines to clarify the responsibilities of broadcasters in allocating time and resolves disputes about the purchase of advertising time during an election.

 Operational Arrangements

-is divided into six organizational units for purposes of administering its statutory obligations: the Office of the Chief of Staff; Electoral Events; Integrated Services, Policy and Public Affairs; Legal Services, Compliance and Investigations; Political Financing; and Human Resources.
-These sectors, as they are called, handle all of the various administrative, policy, technical, operational and human resource functions. approximately 500 . mployees are in accordance with the Public Service Employment Act mean that they must perform their duties in a non-partisan manner.
+Elections Canada is divided into six organizational units for the purposes of administering its statutory obligations: the Office of the Chief of Staff; Electoral Events; Integrated Services, Policy and Public Affairs; Legal Services, Compliance and Investigations; Political Financing; and Human Resources.
+These sectors, as they are called, handle all of the agency’s various administrative, policy, technical, operational and human resource functions.
+Elections Canada, whose head office is located in Gatineau, employs approximately 500 people.
+Employees are hired in accordance with the Public Service Employment Act, meaning that they must perform their duties in a non-partisan manner.